CamiloDlRM/testing-aws-back-2295_2/CONTRIBUTING.md

 - `nest g resource`: Generate a new resource (controller, service, DTOs).
 It usually asks for the type of API (always check `REST API`) and if you want to create `CRUD endpoints`.
 It's likely that you are always doing `CRUDs` so mark `y` when prompted

 Thank you for contributing!
 Feel free to ask me any question in the `back` channel on Discord.

+## Pushing Changes
+<a name="pushing-changes"></a>
+To push your changes to the remote repository, follow these steps:

+1. Commit your changes locally using `git commit -m "Your commit message"`.
+2. Push your changes to the remote repository using `git push origin your-branch-name`.

+Please **do not merge** your branch into `dev` or `main`. make sure to create a pull request to `dev` or `main` and wait for the review process to complete before merging.